mbutsk/mbutsks-reminder/README.md

 > [!WARNING]
 > Leave the flags `--windowed`, `--onefile` and `--hidden-import plyer.platforms.win.notification` in pyinstaller, or for auto-py-to-exe, click the buttons `One file` и `Window Based`, also write `plyer.platforms.win.notification в pyinstaller` in `Advanced-"hiden-import"`.
 This is necessary for the application to work properly.
 > The Windows system thinks that all applications without a console are viruses.
 Switch off Windows Defender at the time of downloading the programme.
-If you don't trust me, you can keep Windows Defender switched off, but don't tick the flag `--windowed` in pyinstaller, or press `Console Based` in auto-py-to exe, but live with the damn console.
+If you don't trust me, you can keep Windows Defender switched off, but don't tick the flag `--windowed` in pyinstaller, or press `Console Based` in auto-py-to exe, but live with the damn console :trollface: .
 The choice is yours

 ## How to use the bot?
 * Write a message for the bot to send you as a push notification when you turn on your computer